Parks Project Plans and Studies

 • A full-service community center within 3 miles of every resident.

-This project takes the next step and describes what features Portlanders can expect in parks throughout the city, and at what frequency.
-These Level of Service goals will help us understand what features park users expect to have in most parks and what experiences people are willing to travel greater distances to use.
+This project takes the next step and describes what features Portlanders can expect in parks throughout the city and at what frequency.
+These Level of Service goals help us understand what features park users expect to have in most parks and what experiences people are willing to travel greater distances to use.
 For example, the Level of Service project has established goals for the following features within two park types:

-• Developed Parks: Ballfields, Basketball Courts, Community Gardens, Dog Off-Leash Areas, Group Picnic Areas, Play Areas, Plazas, Restrooms, Skateparks, Sports Fields, Spray/Interactive Fountains, Tennis Courts
+• Developed Parks: Ballfields, Basketball Courts, Community Gardens, Dog Off-Leash Areas, Group Picnic Areas, Play Areas, Plazas, Skateparks, Sports Fields, Spray/Interactive Fountains, Tennis Courts

 • Natural Areas: Interpretive Signage, Paved Trails, Soft Surface Paths, Trailheads, Viewing Areas, Wayfinding Signage